tu2-atmanand/task-board-docs/docs/8_Settings/2_All_UI.md

 |---|---|
 | Toggle | OFF |

 When enabled, scrollbars appear on columns that exceed the viewport height.
-Enabling this uses a small amount of column width for the scrollbar.
+If you prefer cleaner look within your board, disable this feature and all the column scrollbars will be hidden.

 ## Tag Color Indicator Type